3meters/proxibase/readme.md

     /do/find
     method: post
     body: = {
-      table:'users',
+      collection:'users',
       user: 0000.120628.57119.055.350009
       session: fb3f74034f591e3053e6e8617c46fb35
     }

 If you pass invaild session credentials the request will fail with a 401 (not authorized).
 If they are valid, all responses will contain a user object that includes the user's id and name.
-Sessions are bound to a particular client IP address.
-They expire after two weeks without use.

 Sessions can be destroyed via